Pete Wentz: Fall Out Boy (2001–2009, 2013–present)

-In November 2009, the four band members announced they will be taking an indefinite hiatus, saying they were unsure of the future of the band.
-Wentz has said that his personal reason for taking a break is that he feels that his name and marriage to pop singer Ashlee Simpson had become a hindrance for the band.
+In November 2009, the four band members announced that they would take an indefinite hiatus, saying they were unsure of the future of the band.
+Wentz has said that his personal reason for taking a break was that he believed that his name and marriage to pop singer Ashlee Simpson had become a hindrance for the band.
 He added: "I think the world needs a little less Pete Wentz".

-On February 4, 2013, Fall Out Boy unexpectedly announced their return, along with an album and single with which all four members contributed.
-Once again, Wentz had main control of song writing duties.
+On February 4, 2013, Fall Out Boy unexpectedly announced their return, along with an album and single to which all four members contributed.
+Once again, Wentz had main control of songwriting duties.
 On April 12, 2013, the band released a new album entitled, Save Rock and Roll, featuring the lead single My Songs Know What You Did in the Dark (Light Em Up), and dates for a new tour.
 The band played their first show in over three years on the night of February 4 in Chicago.
 Save Rock and Roll peaked at No. 1 on the Billboard 200, selling 154,000 copies in its first week, becoming the band's fourth consecutive top 10 album.
 With Fall Out Boy, Wentz toured heavily throughout 2013 and 2014 on the album, selling out arenas worldwide, with bands such as Paramore on the Monumentour.
 In October 2013, they released a new EP, PAX AM Days which they recorded in a two-day session with producer Ryan Adams.

-Sixth studio album American Beauty/American Psycho was released to become the band's third Billboard 200 No. 1 album, debuting with 192,000 first week sales and 218,000 equivalent album units.
+The band's sixth studio album, American Beauty/American Psycho, became the band's third Billboard 200 No. 1 album, debuting with 192,000 first week sales and 218,000 equivalent album units.
 The album was preceded by the triple Platinum top 10 single Centuries.
-Uma Thurman was released to mainstream radio on April 14, 2014, and peaked at 22 on the 'Billboard' Top 100, and were certified as Platinum in August 2015.
+Uma Thurman was released to mainstream radio on April 14, 2014; it peaked at 22 on the 'Billboard' Top 100 and was certified platinum in August 2015.

-In April 2017, Fall Out Boy released Young and Menace, the lead single for the seventh studio album.
+In April 2017, Fall Out Boy released Young and Menace, the lead single for the band's seventh studio album.
 The band's seventh album Mania was officially released January 19, 2018, and debuted at number one on the Billboard 200, making it the band's third consecutive and fourth chart-topping debut overall.

-In 2018, Fall Out Boy headlined Wrigley Field in the band's hometown of Chicago, marking a milestone in their career as their first headline show at a stadium.
+In 2018, Fall Out Boy headlined Wrigley Field in the band's hometown of Chicago, marking a milestone in their career as their first headlining show at a stadium.